luz-js/luzprofile/README.md

 -->

 ### My mission
 I’m driven by a love for solving problems!
 With a technical background, I’ve always found my place in connecting people and working closely with businesses.
-My mission is to bridge connections, empower collaboration, and tackle real-world challenges that make a meaningful difference.

 <!--
      This is the list of my skills and tools I am studying!